InHerOwnRight/InHOR-Dataset/README.md

 * If you only have an approximate date, InHOR recommends entering the date twice: once in machine-readable standard W3CDTF format (eg “1850-1860”), and a second time in a human-readable format (eg “approximately 1855”).
 * If you do not have a date for the resource, instead of “undated,” use a very broad range in machine-readable W3CDTF, such as, “1850-1900”.
-* For uncertain dates, because “circa” is not understood by a broad user base, the term “approximately” is preferred.
+* For uncertain dates, the term “approximately” is preferred.

 **Examples** (using the recommended ISO 8601 (W3CDTF) format YYYY-MM-DD):